How To Stop Pleasing Others And Stand Up For Yourself

 Most who have this tendency of pleasing others too often, will usually expose themselves to what’s known as the “victims posture.”

-This refers to someone hunching over slightly and appearing submissive.
+This refers to someone hunching over slightly and appearing submissive, while nodding their head in agreement.

 So it’s recommended you monitor your body posture at all times, by taking deep breaths and holding your head and shoulders up high and proud.